SPC FRANK PIERSON

 Army Specialist Frank Pierson was four months into his first deployment when he lost both legs after his vehicle came under attack in Baghdad, Iraq, in March 2008.

 One day, this Chicago Black Hawks fan would like to attend school and study automotive specialty electronics and upholstery.
-SPC Pierson is grateful to be living in a home that not only alleviates his worries of where he will raise his family, but allows him to return to civilian life and move ahead to the future.
+Frank is grateful to be living in a home that not only mitigates his worries of providing for his family but enables him to return to civilian life and move ahead to the future.

-Homes For Our Troops is proud to have donated this specially adapted home to SPC Frank Pierson on Nov.
+Homes For Our Troops is proud to have donated this specially adapted custom home to SPC Frank Pierson on Nov.
 13, 2010.
-Thank you to everyone who donated supplies, labor, and money to this project.
+Thank you to everyone who supported this project.